Cryptoconic/Calculator/README.md

 _Pia and Gaelle_

 Creating a basic calculator, to be updated with functionalities later
+First project